ucbrise/clipper/containers/container_implementation.md

 The following subsections explain the function and structure of each type of message.

 #### New Container Message
 This type of message is sent to Clipper by a container at the beginning of a session.
 It carries container metadata (name, version, etc) that Clipper uses to register the container with the system.
-Beyond the required empty frame and **Message Type** fields, *new container messages* contain the following strictly-ordered fields:
+Beyond the required empty frame and **Message Type** field, *new container messages* contain the following strictly-ordered fields:
   * **Model Name**: The user-defined name of the model, as a string
   * **Model Version**: The **integer** model version. **This should be sent as a string**.
   * **Input Type**: The type of input that the model should accept.
 This must be one of the following **integer** values, sent as a **string**: